AdobeDocs/experience-cloud.en/help/mobile-ios-objective-c-implementation/launch-install-the-mobile-sdk.md

 1. In XCode, paste these extension statements into the AppDelegate file just before the `return true` line of the `application(_:didFinishLaunchingWithOptions:)` method:

    ![Paste the Extension statements into your AppDelegate file](images/ios/objective-c/mobile-launch-install-pasteExtension.png)

+>[!NOTE] The Mobile Install Instructions include the import and registration statements for Identity, Lifecycle, and Signal extensions, as well as the initialization of the Lifecyle metrics.
+These are considered part of the Core extension in the Launch interface.
+If you do not wish to use these extensions in your app, you do not need to import, register, or implement other code associated with these Install Instructions.
+>
+> Also, there are additional implementation considerations which should be considered when using these extensions (for example, you should pause and restart Lifecycle collection when the user backgrounds/foregrounds the app) which you can read about in [the documentation of the Core extension](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core)

 ## Verify the implementation